utelle/SQLite3MultipleCiphers/docs/configuration/config_capi.md

 Notes
 {: .label .label-red .ml-0 .mb-1 .mt-2 }
+- For _plaintext_ passphrases (keys) it is strongly recommended to use UTF-8 encoding.
 - These functions return `SQLITE_OK` even if the provided key isn't correct.
 This is because the key isn't actually used until a subsequent attempt to read or write the database is made.
 To check whether the provided key was actually correct, you must execute a simple query like e.g. `SELECT * FROM sqlite_master;` and check whether that succeeds.
 - When setting a new key on an empty database (that is, a database with zero bytes length), you have to make a subsequent write access so that the database will actually be encrypted.
 You'd usually want to write to a new database anyway, but if not, you can execute the [VACUUM](https://www.sqlite.org/lang_vacuum.html) statement instead to force SQLite to write to the empty database.